Reflecting on being part of the Chelsea Flower Show 2025

 The concept for the stand was always ambitious - a theatrical journey through garden design, unfolding in three stages: fantasy, design, and reality.
 It began with a whimsical, hand-drawn woodland inspired by the nursery rhyme Mary, Mary, Quite Contrary, moved into a zone that celebrated the precision and creativity of the design process, and ended in a dreamy garden scene under an arch of roses and festoon lights.

 When people saw photos of the finished stand, many were astonished at how perfectly it matched our original sketches and mood boards.
 That reaction was deeply rewarding, because this is exactly what we do as architects and landscape designers - we bring visions to life.
-But as Rachael herself admits, when she first got the call from SGLD to say she’d won, her first thought was: “Oh no… now I actually have to build it!”
+As Rachael herself admits, when she first got the call from SGLD to say she’d won, her first thought was: “Oh no… now I actually have to build it!”

 A passionate community